temporalio/edu-102-typescript-code/exercises/durable-execution/README.md

 You'll need four terminal windows for this exercise.

+1. In one terminal, run `temporal server start-dev --ui-port 8080 --db-filename clusterdata.db` to start the Temporal server.
+For more details on this command, please refer to the `Setting up a Local Development Environment` chapter in the course.
-1. In all terminals, change to the `exercises/durable-execution/practice` directory.
+2. In the other terminals, change to the `exercises/durable-execution/practice` directory.
-2. In one terminal, run `npm install` to install dependencies.
+3. In one terminal, run `npm install` to install dependencies.

 ## Part A: Add Logging to the Workflow Code

 1. Edit the `src/workflows.ts` file
 2. Add the `log` package to the `import { proxyActivities } from '@temporalio/workflow';` line.
 3. Add a line at the top of the `sayHelloGoodbyeWorkflow` function to log a message at the Info level
    1. It should mention that the Workflow function has been invoked
    2. It should also include a name-value pair for the name passed as input